Google Summer of Code (GSoC) students: start here.

 - oiio-announce For announcements about major OIIO releases or other important news.

-You can sign up for these mail lists on your own.
+You can sign up for these mail lists on your own using the links above.

 Downloading and building the code